frederikb96/frederikberg/content/news/it-sec/index.md

 ---
-title: Information Security - Certificates List
+title: Cybersecurity - Certificates List

-event: It-Sec
+event: Cybersecurity

 summary: Over the last few months, I have been focusing on cybersecurity and information security.
 I attended a lecture on network security and cryptography at the RWTH Aachen University.
 Furthermore, I acquired further practical expertise by completing the TryHackMe learning paths to attain certifications and taking part in challenges.
 Moreover, I completed the Google Cybersecurity Certificate and I am currently preparing for the CompTIA Security+ certificate.
 See more...